Date: October 24, 2019

 - Discuss the associated patient registry and the benefits of enrolling

 Unable to attend live?
 By registering, you will receive a link to a recording of the webinar for you to watch at your convenience.

-Karmen Trzupek, MS, CGC is the director of Ocular and Rare Disease Genetics Services at InformedDNA.
-She is a certified genetic counselor since 2005 and holds a MS in Genetic Counseling from Northwestern University.
+Karmen Trzupek, MS, CGC is the director of ocular and rare disease genetics services at InformedDNA.
+She has been a certified genetic counselor since 2005 and holds an MS in genetic counseling from Northwestern University.
 Karmen is passionate about increasing access to genetic services for patients with rare genetic diseases.

-Ben Shaberman is the Senior Director, Scientific Outreach & Community Engagement at the Foundation Fighting Blindness.
-He is a writer and an author (Retina boy, 2019) and a passionate advocate for people living with inherited retinal disease.
-He earned a Master of Arts in writing (poetry) from Johns Hopkins University, a Master of Science in systems management from the University of Maryland University College, and a Bachelor of Science in computer science from Cleveland State University.
+Ben Shaberman is the senior director, scientific outreach & community engagement at the Foundation Fighting Blindness.
+He is a writer and an author (Retina Boy, 2019) and a passionate advocate for people living with inherited retinal disease.
+He earned an MA in writing (poetry) from Johns Hopkins University, and an MS in systems management from the University of Maryland University College.